zonemaster/zonemaster/docs/specifications/DNSSEC-TP/dnssec02.md

 ### Outcome(s)

-If any of the Digest type values from the DS RR set published in the parent zone are not assigned by IANA, this test case fails.
+If none of the DS RR from the parent zone matches any DNSKEY RR from the child zone, this test case fails.

 ### Special procedural requirements